- Lauren Dungy

 - Employ Symbols.
 A ring, a pen, a necklace, a plaque, a certificate all provide recognition of the significance of an event.

 - Launch a New Season in Life.
 They say, in essence, "From this day forward, things are going to be different."
 And they do it with celebration.

 What makes the Blessing ceremony different from other ceremonies?

 The Blessing establishes identity answering the question, "Who am I?"

 Establishing purpose answers the question, "What am I here for?"
 Additionally, when we release our children into this new season in life, we are also releasing them to take on more responsibility and decision-making.
 There is something inside every child that makes him crave for a blessing from his parents.
 And without that blessing, many people spend a lifetime searching for identity and purpose in life.
 They are always trying to prove themselves worthy to their mom or dad.
 They are constantly seeking attention, affirmation, and acceptance--in all of the wrong places.
 They are often striving to prove their manhood or womanhood to themselves and to others through their sexual encounters, the way they dress, their work, the money they make, or by attempting daring feats.

 Is it right to bless a rebellious, misbehaving child?

 Yes.
 We need to separate identity and behavior.
 Remember, when we bless a child, we are giving them power to prosper in life, not condoning rebellion and disobedience.
 We are blessing them for who they are—a child of God created with infinite value, dignity and worth--not for what they do.

 © Copyright 2011 by Mark W. Merrill.
 All rights reserved.
 For permission to publish any FamilyFirst material.
-Mark W.Merrill is president of Family First, an independent, non-profit research andcommunications organization dedicated to strengthening the family.blog comments powered by Disqus
+Mark W.Merrill is president of Family First, an independent, non-profit research andcommunications organization dedicated to strengthening the family.comments powered by Disqus